sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-entities/entities.md

 ## Manage entity labels

-Labels are custom attributes that Sensu includes with observation data in events that you can use for response and web UI view filtering.
+Labels are custom attributes that Sensu includes with observation data in events that you can use for response and web UI view searches.
-In contrast to annotations, you can use labels to filter [API responses][14], [sensuctl responses][15], and [web UI views][23].
+In contrast to annotations, you can use labels to filter [API responses][14], [sensuctl responses][15], and [web UI search views][23].

-Limit labels to metadata you need to use for response filtering.
+Limit labels to metadata you need to use for response filtering and searches.
-For complex, non-identifying metadata that you will *not* need to use in response filtering, use [annotations][20] rather than labels.
+For complex, non-identifying metadata that you will *not* need to use in response filtering and searches, use [annotations][20] rather than labels.

 ### Proxy entity labels {#proxy-entities-managed}